-There are various pathways and staircases that take you all around the building, and they seem to go all sorts of ways so it feels like a “choose your own adventure” to pick which path you want to take.
+Various pathways and staircases take you all around the building, and they seem to go all sorts of ways, so it feels like a “choose your own adventure” to pick which path you want to take.

 The fun thing about this spot is that the angles continue to change with each bend, so you are always getting new and unique photos as you wind around.